-Umar then turned to Abu Bakr who had remained silent till then, asking him to decide Imam Ali's (A) fate.
-However, Abu Bakr said that so long as Bibi Fatemah (A) was alive, he would not force her husband to give allegiance to him.
+Omar then turned to Abu Bakr who had remained silent till then, asking him to decide Imam Ali's (A) fate.
+However, Abu Bakr said that as long as Syeda Fatimah binte Muhammad(S) was alive, he would not force her husband's allegiance.

-After that Imam Ali (A) was released and he went directly to the grave of the Holy Prophet (S) where he stood, reflecting on how the attitude of the people had changed now that his brother had left this world.
+After that Imam Ali (A) was released and he went directly to the grave of the Holy Prophet (S).
+He stood there reflecting on how people's attitude had changed now that his brother had left this world.